RaiderRobotix/Scouting-App/README.md

 ### Rules

-A cheat sheet of the game rules (usually the one created by Andy Smith from Team 5546) and common fouls (created by Team 25 at the beginning of the season) is available to view here.
+A cheat sheet of the game rules and common fouls (created by Team 25 at the beginning of the season) is available to view here.
 The information should have nearly everything a scouter needs to know to add match data and scout accurately.

 ### Export data